teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 > You can also create a tag (for example, your community name) and tag all relevant tutorials with it.
 Then, you only need to use this tag to pull all the relevant tutorials.
 {: .comment}

-# Add the list releavnt tags for your community in the tutorial_tags file
+# Add the list releavant tags for your community in the tutorial_tags file

 > <hands-on-title>Add the relevant tags to the tutorial_tags file</hands-on-title>
-> 1. Open the file named `tutorial_tags` in your comunity metadata folder (`communities/<your community>/metadata/tutorial_tags` created previously)
+> 1. Open or create a file named `tutorial_tags` in your comunity metadata folder (`communities/<your community>/metadata/tutorial_tags`)
-> 2. Add the name of the tags relevant to your community in the `tutorial_tags` file you started above, with 1 tag per row
+> 2. Add the name of the tags relevant to your community in the `tutorial_tags` file, with 1 tag per row
 >
 >    For example:
 >    ```